JournalOfComputerGraphicsTechniques/TEST-0002-02-01-Wyman-Sloan-Shirley/README.md

 The code should be cross platform, and we've done a reasonable job of ensure it compiles warning-free.

+The release includes a "Precompiled" bundle, which contains:

+  * A window executable of the curve viewer
+  * A precompiled .lib and headers for the IGLU library dependency (in "iglu/") (+) Code for this library can also be downloaded online and compiled on a variety of platforms with various compilers.

 The included Visual Studio project is for VS2010, as is the precompiled IGLU library we included in the "iglu/" directory.